ine-rmotr-projects/itp-u3-c2-football-dictionaries/README.md

 ]
 ```

-Your job through this entire group project will be to transform these lists to Dictionaries.
+Your job through this project will be to transform these lists to Dictionaries organized in various manners.

 ### Assignment 1 - Lists to Dicts